The mosquito that carries the Zika virus is found worldwide.

 - Offer to take a sample of amniotic fluid using a hollow needle inserted into the uterus (amniocentesis) to screen for Zika virus

-No vaccine exists to prevent Zika virus.
+No vaccine exists to prevent the Zika virus.
+But several vaccines are currently in clinical trials.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.